Vyral/base-template/_posts/2018-12-18-what-are-the-incentives-to-owning-investment-property.md

 3. **Cash flow.** Like property values, the cost of rent steadily rises at a rate of about 5% each year.
 As you’re charging that additional 5% from your tenants from one year to the next, the cash flow you’re collecting will also continue to grow.
 Give it some time, and you’ll reap the benefits of great cash flow from your property.
 4. **Tax benefits.** Often overlooked, an important thing to consider is that you’re able to write off depreciation—the physical attributes and structure of the property.
 By the time you own the property, this comes out to be about half of its value. &nbsp;

 If you have questions about what I’ve discussed in this video or about any other real estate-related questions, please reach out to me.
-We’d love the opportunity to assist you! &nbsp; &nbsp;
+We’d love the opportunity to assist you\! &nbsp; &nbsp;